medialab/minet/docs/cli.md

   -c, --cookie COOKIE          Authenticated cookie to use or browser from which
                                to extract it (supports "firefox", "chrome",
                                "chromium", "opera" and "edge").
 Defaults to
-                               "firefox".
+                               `firefox`.
 Can also be configured in a .minetrc file as "facebook.cookie" or read from the MINET_FACEBOOK_COOKIE env variable.
   --throttle THROTTLE          Throttling time, in seconds, to wait between each
                                request.
+Defaults to `2.0`.
   -s, --select SELECT          Columns of -i/--input CSV file to include in the
                                output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.